The ultimate guide to display advertising

 The fact is, being able to produce display advertising with impact is a crucial way of achieving a good CTR.
-However, the key to impact is being both data-driven and creative; a strategy a CMP assists with greatly.
+What’s more, the key to checking a higher impact within display advertising is by being both data-driven and creative; a strategy a CMP assists with greatly.

 Note: Different formats of display ad have different CTRs too.
 For example, large sizes, such as the leaderboard (728×90) will achieve a better CTR because of their prominent positions and size on a webpage.

 Reason 1: Avoid being rejected by ad networks

 Ad networks have strict requirements that display ads must follow.
 Expect a banner set to be rejected if an HTML5 animation exceeds 15 seconds, or an ad file size exceeds set limits.
 Therefore, it is critical that all the ads you upload adhere to the requirements of the ad networks you intend to use and avoid unnecessary repetitive design tasks.